endormi/awesome-dj/README.md

 By default, Django prevents most common security mistakes:

-* [XSS (cross-site scripting) protection](https://docs.djangoproject.com/en/3.0/topics/security/#cross-site-scripting-xss-protection) — Django template system by default escapes variables, unless they are explicitly marked as safe.
+* [XSS (cross-site scripting) protection](https://docs.djangoproject.com/en/3.0/topics/security/#cross-site-scripting-xss-protection) - Django template system by default escapes variables, unless they are explicitly marked as safe.

-* [CSRF (cross site request forgery) protection](https://docs.djangoproject.com/en/3.0/topics/security/#cross-site-request-forgery-csrf-protection) — easy to turn on globally, guarantees that forms (POST requests) are sent from your own site.
+* [CSRF (cross site request forgery) protection](https://docs.djangoproject.com/en/3.0/topics/security/#cross-site-request-forgery-csrf-protection) - Django has built-in protection against most types of CSRF attacks, providing you have [enabled and used it](https://docs.djangoproject.com/en/3.0/ref/csrf/#using-csrf) where appropriate.

-* [SQL injection protection](https://docs.djangoproject.com/en/3.0/topics/security/#sql-injection-protection) — Django uses built-in ORM, thus there is no risk of SQL injection (raw queries are possible, but by no means something that a beginner would need to use).
+* [SQL injection protection](https://docs.djangoproject.com/en/3.0/topics/security/#sql-injection-protection) - Django uses built-in ORM, thus there is no risk of SQL injection (raw queries are possible, but by no means something that a beginner would need to use).

 * [PBKDF2 password hashing](https://docs.djangoproject.com/en/3.0/topics/auth/passwords/#how-django-stores-passwords) - Django uses the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST.
 It’s quite secure, requiring massive amounts of computing time to break.

+More on [django security}(https://docs.djangoproject.com/en/3.0/topics/security/).

 ## Packages 📦